dhakalmahima188/Crape-S/README.md

 # Crape-S
-Backend of scraping the governmental sites and storage in progresql.
+Backend of scraping the governmental sites , storage in progresql and render in a new site with all its parameters and sub-sections.